-Dogs possess a dazzling sense of smell, they are in the top 10 most powerful sniffers in the animal kingdom, so naturally, there are some smells dogs hate.
+Dogs have been gifted with a dazzling sense of smell, they are in the top 10 most powerful sniffers in the animal kingdom.

-Their sensitive noses are a powerful and effective crime-fighting tool used daily in aeroports and on the roads to detect drugs. they are also used to help track missing people or fugitives and plenty of other missions.
+The dog’s sensitive nose is a powerful and effective crime-fighting tool used daily in aeroports and on the roads to detect drugs and also used to help track missing people or fugitives and plenty of other missions.

 Just peeling an orange or a lemon next to your dog will make him leave the area on the spot.